P-Lavanya-R/Quiz-App/README.md

-# Quiz-App
+# Quiz Application (Java)

-A simple console-based Java quiz application for beginners
+A basic console-based quiz application built in Java.
+The program asks multiple-choice questions and calculates the score at the end.

+## 🚀 Features
+- Multiple-choice questions
+- Score calculation
+- Beginner-friendly and simple

+## 📂 Technologies Used
+- Core Java (Arrays, Loops, Conditionals, Scanner)